Frequently Asked Questions

 Employees will have access to one of the nation’s largest provider networks.
 In addition to features such as direct claims filing and balance billing protection, the BlueCard® system makes local pricing arrangements available to the employer and employees when employees find it necessary to seek care outside Wyoming.
 In addition, employees have access to doctors and hospitals across the United States in more than 200 countries and territories around the world through the BlueCard® Worldwide Program.

-New employees will need to complete a health insurance application.
+New employees may complete a health insurance application.
 Once complete, the application can be forwarded by mail to Blue Cross Blue Shield of Wyoming at PO Box 2266, Cheyenne, WY 82003 or handled by your local agent.

 There are several ways to obtain additional supplies: